 The Company's compensation philosophy is to compensate its executive officers at market-competitive levels for achieving planned performance.
-Market comparisons include general industry norms, metals companies, and a select group of capital-intensive companies that are approximately the same size as the Company.
-More emphasis is placed on general industry than the steel industry norms.
-The comparative market group is a representative sample of organizations used in the performance graph below, but is not identical due to limitations on available data.
+Market comparisons are made to general industry norms, and a select group of metals companies, and other capital-intensive companies that are approximately the same size as the Company.
+More emphasis is placed on general industry than the metals and other capital-intensive industry norms.